First take: Is Disney+ any good?

-Access to the Disney library can be yours for only $6.99/mo.
+Get the Disney library for only $6.99/mo.

 |Disney+ bundle w/ Hulu and ESPN+

-The basic Disney+ plan already gives you a way to save.
+All things considered, that $6.99 definitely gives you access to a lot of content.
+And you can save even more by jumping in for a full year.
 The annual subscription rate of $69.99 means that you’ll pay only $5.83 per month instead of $6.99, which means yearly savings of $13.89.

 Confused about how to cut the cord?
 Take a deep breath, then check out our stress-free guide.

-Bundle up this fall with Disney+
+Bundle up this winter with Disney+

 Disney+ original shows and movies